 - A commitment to balance the respective interests and concerns of the various parties within a search and call process.
 Usually this commitment involves balancing the concerns of those seeking positions with those calling bodies looking for candidates.
-An example may be the length of the current Ministerial Profile.
+An example may be the length of the Ministerial Profile.
 Clearly persons completing a Ministerial Profile may find the length somewhat daunting.
 On the other hand, search committee members wish to have as much information as possible before making decisions about interviews.
 The current practices seek to balance these and other contrasting interests.

-Although particular aspects of the search and call process may vary among conferences, there are clear norms which are honored and practiced throughout the United Church of Christ.
+Although particular aspects of the Search and Call process may vary among conferences, there are clear norms which are honored and practiced throughout the United Church of Christ.
 Some of these include: